-10.18.2 OPAL-cycl mode
+11.18.2 OPAL-cycl mode

 Only CCOLLIMATOR is available for OPAL-cycl.
 This element is radial rectangular collimator which can be used to collimate the radial tail particles.
-So when a particle hits this collimator, it will be absorbed or scattered, the algorithm is based on the Monte Carlo method.
+When a particle hits this collimator, it will be absorbed or scattered.
+The algorithm is based on the Monte Carlo method.
 Please note when a particle is scattered, it will not be recorded as the lost particle.
 If this particle leaves the bunch, it will be removed during the integration afterwards, so as to maintain the accuracy of space charge solving.

-ZSTART The vertical coordinate of the start point [mm].
+ZSTART The minimum vertical coordinate [mm].
 Default value is -100mm.

-ZEND The vertical coordinate of the end point. [mm].
+ZEND The maximum vertical coordinate. [mm].
 Default value is -100mm.